 In 2016, the EU's GDP grew by 1.9%.
-The European economy is expected to continue to grow in the near future, despite various factors threatening further recovery - including political uncertainty, the fragile state of global the EU.
+The European economy is expected to continue to grow in the near future, despite various factors threatening further recovery - including political uncertainty, the fragile state of global trade, and weak growth outside the EU.
+In its Winter Forecast, the European Commission predicts EU GDP growth to be around 1.8% in both 2017 and 2018, which would mark five consecutive years of economic recovery in the EU.